Drug And Alcohol Addiction In Columbus, Ohio

-The annual cost of Opioid misuse including addiction and overdose in the state of Ohio is estimated to be between $6.6 billion to $8.8 billion.
-Ohio only has the capacity to treat 20% to 40% of the estimated 92,000 to 170,000 state residents who are misusing or dependent on Opioids.
-At least 60% of those people dependent or misusing opioids lack access to proper treatment.
+The annual cost of Opioid misuse, including addiction and overdose, in the state of Ohio has been estimated as between $6.6 billion and $8.8 billion.
+Ohio has only had the capacity to treat 20% to 40% of the estimated 92,000 to 170,000 state residents who were and/or are misusing or dependent on Opioids.

-Medication-assisted treatment is a clinically effective and cost-efficient approach to treating opioid addiction in Ohio.
-Unfortunately, Ohio only has 26 certified methadone treatment centers and 377 doctors who are certified to prescribe Buprenorphine.
-A shift needs to be made from stopping over-prescription of pain medication and pill mills to treating those who already have an opioid use disorder.
+Medication-assisted treatment is a clinically effective and cost-efficient approach to treating Opioid addiction in Ohio.
+But a shift needs to be made from stopping over-prescription of pain medication and pill mills to treating those who already have an Opioid use disorder.

-Insurance companies in Ohio are also limiting access to opioids.
-Anthem Blue Cross and Blue Shield announced that prescribed opioids for members in Ohio have dropped by 16 percent.
-Anthem said they are limiting coverage of Opioids to 7 days for those who are newly starting opioids, directing those at risk for opioid addiction to one pharmacy and requiring provider prior authorization.
-The federal government’s opioid committee has turned its attention to the role of health insurance policies in the addiction epidemic.
+Insurance companies in Ohio have limited access to Opioids.
+Anthem Blue Cross and Blue Shield announced that prescribed Opioids for members in Ohio have dropped by 16%.
+Anthem said they are limiting coverage of Opioids to 7 days for those who are newly starting Opioids, directing those at risk of Opioid addiction to one pharmacy and requiring provider prior authorization.

 Start Talking is Ohio’s Drug Prevention Program that provides tips for talking to youth that gives tips for talking to youth about drug-free lives.
 The number 677 is Ohio’s all-purpose line to report drug activity, impaired drivers, and any other highway safety concerns to the State Highway Patrol.